YunoHost/doc/packaging_apps.md

 * Ask to add your application in the [app repository](https://github.com/YunoHost/apps) to be displayed in the [non-official apps list](https://yunohost.org/#/apps_in_progress_en).
 Precise his progress state: `notworking`, `inprogress`, or `working`.

 ### Officalization of an application
-To become an official application, it must be enough tested, stable and should works on 64 bits, 32 bits et ARM processors architectures and on Debian Jessie.
-If you think thoses conditions are gather, ask for [official integration](https://github.com/YunoHost/apps) of your application.
+To become an official application, it must be enough tested, stable and should work on 64 bits, 32 bits et ARM processor architectures, and on Debian Jessie.
+If you think those conditions are met, ask for [official integration](https://github.com/YunoHost/apps) of your application.